fsmosca/Lakas/README.md

 ## A. Setup
 ### Specific installation example
-A guide to install on [windows 10](https://github.com/fsmosca/Lakas/wiki/Windows-10-setup).
+A guide to setup Lakas on [virtual environment for windows 10](https://github.com/fsmosca/Lakas/wiki/Windows-10-setup).

 ### General installation guide
 * Install python 3.8 or later